Instructional Design with ChatGPT(-4o)

 ## About the workshop

-This workshop came about through a series of conversations and speculations with Instructional Designers (IDs) and faculty at George Washington University about how ChatGPT could be used in the process of course design.
-At the time, both IDs and faculty would speak about using ChatGPT for this task, but would hesitate because of concerns with outputs, limited access to the paid version of ChatGPT, and concern for jobs.
-While reasonable there remained an acknowledgement that maybe more work output could be achieved with ChatGPT.
-This workshop wanted to pave a way forward.
-Building on 6 principles of learning design, we acknowledged common tasks in instructional design, labeled the value of human engagement, defined high and low level use of LLMs, and demonstrated a series of example prompts doing instructional design tasks.
+This workshop originated through a series of conversations with Instructional Designers (IDs) and faculty at George Washington University about how ChatGPT could be used in course design.
+At the time, both IDs and faculty would speak about using ChatGPT for this task, but would hesitate because of concerns with outputs, limited access to the paid version of ChatGPT, and concern for job security.
+While reasonable, there remained an acknowledgment that maybe more work output could be achieved with ChatGPT.
+This workshop aimed to pave a way forward.
+Building on six principles of learning design, we acknowledged common tasks in instructional design, labeled the value of human engagement, defined high- and low-level use of LLMs, and demonstrated a series of example prompts doing instructional design tasks.

 ### Description

-> In this workshop, we will examine some of the fundamentals of instructional design as it applies to both in-person and online learning environments and bridge doing instructional design with ChatGPT-4o.
+> In this workshop, we will examine some of the fundamentals of instructional design as it applies to both in-person and online learning environments and bridge instructional design with ChatGPT-4o.
 We will consider a range of common design activities that are undertaken when creating a new learning experience, or revising an existing one.
 Some of these include outlining ideas, drafting discussion questions, drafting rubrics, and crafting engaging learning activities.
-This session aims to enable instructors with knowledge and strategies for designing a learning experience with ChatGPT-4o.
-This workshop is introductory, some experience working with genAI tools (e.g ChatGPT) is useful but is not required.
+This session aims to equip instructors with knowledge and strategies for designing a learning experience with ChatGPT-4o.
+This workshop is introductory.
+Some experience working with genAI tools (e.g., ChatGPT) is useful but is not required.

 ### Learning objectives